 Globally, India is the fourth-largest producer of agrochemicals after the United States, Japan and China.
 India accounts for 16-18% of the world's production of dyestuffs and dye intermediates.
 India's agrochemicals export was estimated to be at US\$ 3.12 billion from April 2023 to December 2023.
 Indian colourants industry has emerged as a key player with a global market share of ~15%.
 The country's chemicals industry is de-licensed, except for a few hazardous chemicals.
-India has traditionally been a world leader in generics and biosimilars and a major Indian vaccine manufacturer, contributing more than 50% of the global vaccine supply.
+India has traditionally been a world leader in generics and biosimilars and a major.
 India holds a strong position in exports and imports of chemicals at a global level and ranks 14th in exports and 8th in imports at the global level (excluding pharmaceuticals).